 Deodorant

 Stick deodorant is not limited to 3.4 oz or less, but gel, lotion, or spray deodorant is.
-The easiest way to follow this rule is to bring a stick of deodorant, especially if you want to pack something larger than 3.4 ounces.
+The easiest way to follow this rule is to bring a deodorant stick, especially if you want to pack something larger than 3.4 ounces.

 Sunscreen

-For me, sunscreen is the toughest part of traveling carry-on only.
+For me, sunscreen is the most challenging part of traveling carry-on only.
 I go through a lot of sunscreen, so I usually use a lot more than 3.4 oz.
-Even if you are bringing checked baggage, you may want to have a travel-sized sunscreen packed in your carry on bag to use immediately at your destination.
+Even if you bring checked baggage, you may want to have a travel-sized sunscreen packed in your carry-on bag to use immediately at your destination.

 Sunscreen has to follow the TSA 3-1-1 rule.
 I really like these travel-sized sunscreens from Amazon.
 If you need more sunscreen than this and aren’t checking a bag, you can always purchase more at your destination.